popphylotools/HiMAP/README.md

 ./step02_create_raw_exons_and_align.py
 ./step03_create_filtered_exons.py
 ```
 Details of the individual scripts can be found in the part01 [README](https://github.com/popphylotools/HiMAP/tree/master/part01_find_ortho_exons).
 The output of part01 is multi-FASTA formatted conserved exons, and these files are named with the ortholog ID followed by position coordinates for that exon: `orth4955_1027-1296`.
 These coordinates refer to the positions in the "padded exons" (before orthologs are split up into multiple exons).
+Note, that part03 (which calls the final consensus sequences, post-sequencing) requires that amplicon names begin with "orth", so this part of the name should be preserved.

 #### Part02
 Part02 ingests putative primer information, calculates phylogenetic informativeness and other amplicon summary information, and outputs a summary.csv file containing all summary information.
 The goal of this process is to generate a file that can then be manually viewed and sorted either on the command line or in Excel or another spreadsheet editing platform.
 Dupuis et al. (2017) uses Paragon Genomics CleanPlex custom amplicon design service, and thus follow the output format used therein: